Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - Leave your jars to cool for 24 hours.

 - All lids should have popped and will ping if you tap them on top.
 If they thud instead and have not popped, you'll either need to put them in the fridge and use them in a few days if there are three jars or less.
-If you have four or more that didn't seal, you can remove the lids, refill them with water, replace with a new lid and start the process over.
+If you have four or more that didn't seal, you can remove the lids, refill the jars with water, replace them with a new lid and start the process over.